cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 ### Creating a Virtual Desktop

-Because our Raspberry Pi 4 B is headless, it may not be running a graphical desktop.
+Because your Raspberry Pi is headless, it may not be running a graphical desktop.

 VNC Server can create a virtual desktop for you, giving you graphical remote access on demand.
 This virtual desktop exists only in your Raspberry Pi’s memory.